root-ansh/android_Menu_Maker/README.md

 </P>

 # Menu Maker
-This is a small utility app that I mainly made for my mo and dad's Resteraunt.
+This is a small utility app that I mainly made for my mom and dad's Resteraunt.
 We are clients of online food markets like swiggy and zomato, and these companies usually ask for a copy of updated menu everytime we want to make changes to the online version of menu.This creates a problem for use , since we can't afford to get 1000 new menu's printed for just a single correction